AndreaCrotti/meta-programming-talk/meta.rst

 Metaprogramming in Python
 =========================

-..
-TODO: explain what is metaprogramming and what is NOT metaprogramming

-..
-Is Python homoiconic?

 .. we now are going to show some examples of meta programming in Python using function decorators, class decorators and meta classes